‘Like a bathtub filling up’: Alabama is slammed by the virus

 Experts worry the strain will only increase after the holidays because of new infections linked to travel and gatherings of family and friends.

 “I think we are in dire shape.
 I really do,” said Dr. Don Williamson, head of the Alabama Hospital Association.
-“I fear our Christmas surge is going to much worse than the Thanksgiving surge.”
+“I fear our Christmas surge is going to be much worse than the Thanksgiving surge.”

 Alabama Gov. Kay Ivey, breaking at the time with some of her Southern counterparts, imposed a statewide mask mandate that has been in place since July, but health officials have struggled to get people to comply.
 The Republican governor also issued a stay-at-home order early in the pandemic but has staunchly opposed doing so again, saying, “You can’t have a life without a livelihood.”